Chritical-Code/Pantry-Pilot/docs/development.md

 ## Structure

+The following is a summary of how the project is structured.
+It should help with review or further development.

 ### Main

 `src/main/java/Main.java`

-Main is the starting point of the application.
-It instantiates the base of the application.
+Main is the starting point, where the base of the application is instantiated.

 ### Base